 Tribal art > African Chair > Luba Seat

-A kneeling couple figure, with his back attached, forms the "recepacle of a deceased sovereign leader" (Luba, Roberts).
-The hands support the central circular tray.
-The scarifications of the female figure, protruding, in ears, surround the umbilical, "centre of the world" associated with lineage, and those of the lower abdomen, horizontal, symbolize fertility.
-This stool named lupona, or kioni or kipona , kiona , according to the sources, constitutes the meeting point of the sovereign, his people, and protective spirits and ancestors, where symbolically and spiritually mingle past and present.
-It once formed the foundation upon which King mulopwe was inducted.
-Seats were arranged on leopard skins at the inauguration of the new leader.
-It was only after sitting there that his speech took on a royal and divine character.
-Apart from these exceptional circumstances, the seats were not used and remained in secret locations.
-Dark brown satin patina, seating lustrous by use.
-Desication cracks.
+Sacredness of the carved seats, regalia of prestige, in the primitive African art.
+A severely stylized caryatid supports the circular tray.
+The female figure is the "receptacle of a deceased sovereign chief"( Luba, Roberts).
+This tabouret named lupona ,or kioni ,kipona , kiona , depending on the source, constitutes the meeting point of the ruler, his people, and the protective spirits and ancestors, where past and present are symbolically and spiritually intermingled.
+It was once the seat on which the king was enthroned.
+The seats were placed on leopard skins during the investiture of the new chief.
+It was only after sitting on it that his speech took on a royal and divine character.
+Apart from these exceptional circumstances, the seats were not used and remained stored in secret locations.

 Watch the video

 Satin patina, residual ochre inlays, cracks of desiccation.

 The cradle of the Luba (Baluba in Tchiluba) is Katanga, more precisely the region of the Lubu River.
 They were born from a secession of the Songhoy ethnic group.
 In the sixteenth century they created a state, organized in decentralized chieftaincies, that extended from the Kasai River to Lake Tanganyika.
 The chefferies cover a small territory with no real borders, and include no more than three villages.

 Source "Africa, The Art of a Continent" ed.
 Prestel; "Luba" F. Neyt.

 This item is sold with its certificate of authenticity